hhg7/defiant/README.md

 -p	Maximum p-value, which is 0<=p<=1.
 This option can be parallelized to test multiple options.
 Default 0.05.

+-paired paired p-values.
+Requires that samples match (as it would for a paired or before & after comparison)

 -P	Minimum Percent methylation difference (0 <= P <= 100).
 This option can be parallelized to test multiple options (default 10%).

 -q	Promoter cutoff for gene assignment of intergenic DMRs (default 10,000 nucleotides).
 This option accepts positive integers, e.g. "-q 15000".